duartebarbosadev/AndroidResourceTranslator/README.md

 Please note that each time the action runs, it will process **all** missing translations.
 This can impact your API usage and associated costs, especially for large projects with many strings or frequent commits.
 Meaning that you should accept this action PR's as soon as possible to avoid repeating runs.

+We recommend the model google/gemini-2.5-flash-preview-09-2025 as it got the best results in our testing and is not as expensive as the bigger models.
 ## Local Execution

 To run the translator on your local machine, execute: